bbrtj/btcpaywall/README.md

 ### Code setup
 1. Clone the repository
-2. Add Carton to Perl: `cpan Carton`
+2. Add Carmel to Perl: `cpan Carmel`
-3. Go into the repository and download the dependencies: `carton install --deployment`
+3. Go into the repository directory and install the dependencies: `carmel install && carmel rollout`
 4. Copy `.env.example` to `.env`.
 Edit database and bitcoin RPC credentials in this file.
 5. Run configuration tasks:
-- `carton exec script/btcpaywall migrate --up` - will create required database structure.
+- `script/btcpaywall migrate --up` - will create required database structure.
-- `carton exec script/btcpaywall generate-master-key` - will generate a new bitcoin key, which will be used to store bitcoins.
+- `script/btcpaywall generate-master-key` - will generate a new bitcoin key, which will be used to store bitcoins.
 Make sure to back it up and keep secure!
-- `carton exec script/btcpaywall configure-node` - will generate a new bitcoind wallet and tell the node to load it on startup.
+- `script/btcpaywall configure-node` - will generate a new bitcoind wallet and tell the node to load it on startup.
 This wallet does not need to be backed up, it is only necessary to watch addresses.
-- `carton exec script/btcpaywall add-client <name> <callback address>` - will create a new client in the database.
+- `script/btcpaywall add-client <name> <callback address>` - will create a new client in the database.
 Clients are able to request payments, and each time a payment is complete, the callback address (URL) will be queried.
 The callback address should be a full url, that is containing the schema (usually `https://`)
 6. For production environments, make sure to set the `APP_MODE` in `.env` to `deployment`, as well as generating new `APP_SECRETS` (just google _"random sha256"_)

 ## Running the production application

 ### Perl web server

-`carton exec script/btcpaywall prefork -p` runs a standalone production web server for the application, ready to be put behind proxy.
+`script/btcpaywall prefork -p` runs a standalone production web server for the application, ready to be put behind proxy.
 By default, the server will listen on port 3000.

 Additionally, it needs to be set behind a supervisor that will make sure it runs persistently.
 Use any supervisor of your choice.